Strategic HITL: The Project Leader's Edge in an Automated World

 About Debra Kahn

-Debra Kahn, CPTC, PMP, founded DK Consulting of Colorado in 2013 to assist organizations in planning, developing, and maintaining high-quality, high-performing content.
+Debra Kahn, CPTC, MA, PMP, is an AI-aware content and project leader.
+She has 20 years of experience in product and content development and management, including with Oracle Corporation.
+In 2013, Debra founded DK Consulting of Colorado to assist organizations in planning, developing, and maintaining high-quality, high-performing content.
 Her clients include small and large organizations as well as fellow consultants.
-Her career spans 20 years in corporate program management and content development, including work as a PM and content strategist with Oracle.

 Debra holds an MA in English and has taught communication skills at two universities in Colorado.
 Her involvement in professional organizations includes writing and speaking about product project management, content strategy, and GenAI.
 Her most popular topics focus on the intersectionality of project management and content management.